aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## Write and use all server actions, make CRUD work

-- Create: action-prop, mention onClick and hydration and web standards, progressive enhancement
+- Create: action-prop, mention onClick and hydration and web standards, revalidate etter visning
-- Update: action-prop, hidden inputs or .bind
+- Update: action-prop, onSubmit, hidden inputs or .bind, add all props prisma
-- Delete: action-prop, .bind, modal.
+- Delete: action-prop, .bind, then modal.
 Prog enh fallback.
 - Turn off js and show that there is no modal
 - Show slow network prog enh search in ikognito waterfall, show modal shows up afterwards